Paul Flemming: Curling career

-Flemming's competed on Team Nova Scotia at the Canadian Men's Championship, called The Brier, six times: 1998, 1999 and 2013 as skip, 2001 as third for Mark Dacey, and 2005 and 2011 as third for Shawn Adams.
+Flemming has competed for Team Nova Scotia at the Brier, Canada's national men's championship 11 times: 1998, 1999, 2013 and 2022 as skip, 2001 as third for Mark Dacey, in 2005 and 2011 as third for Shawn Adams, in 2018 and 2020 as third for Jamie Murphy, in 2021 as third for Scott McDonald and in 2015 as an alternate.
 In 2001 and 2013 he was awarded the event's Ross Harstone Trophy, which is a player-voted sportsmanship award.

+Flemming, and his Nova Scotia rink of Peter Burgess, Martin Gavin and Kris Granchelli won the 2023 Canadian Senior Curling Championships, and represented Canada at the 2024 World Senior Curling Championships, where they went undefeated and won the gold medal, winning 4-3 in the final against Mike Farbelow of the United States.

 Personal life

 Flemming is the younger brother of Canadian actor Peter Flemming.
 Flemming owns a restaurant called Harbour Fish N' Fries.
 He has two children.
+His father, Don represented Nova Scotia at the 1968 Macdonald Brier.
+He currently coaches the Tyler Smith rink.